Adrenal Fatigue Symptoms Explained: How to Reverse Extreme Fatigue by Fixing Metabolic Stress

 • Regulate Metabolic Function: Support the body’s ability to manage energy and inflammation.

-• Inhibit Fructokinase: This enzyme drives fructose metabolism and contributes to metabolic stressSugarShield, containing Luteolin and Tart Cherry Extract, helps regulate fructose metabolism, lower cortisol, and support adrenal function.
+• Inhibit Fructokinase: This enzyme drives fructose metabolism and contributes to metabolic stressSugarshield, containing Luteolin and Tart Cherry Extract, helps regulate fructose metabolism, lower cortisol, and support adrenal function.

 Frequently Asked Questions (FAQ) About HPA Axis Dysfunction & Fructose Metabolism